NRXN1

 Symptoms

-Because the NRXN1 gene is important for development, many people who have NRXN1-related disorder have:
+Because the NRXN1 gene is important in brain activity, many people who have NRXN1-related syndrome have:

 • Developmental delay, or intellectual disability, or both